 West China Hospital Sets a Benchmark with Huawei OceanStor Pacific as hWGS Results Can Be Analyzed Within Minutes

-WCH is an important, national-level base for medical research and technological innovation.
-Indeed, it has ranked in first place for five consecutive years in the Chinese Hospital Science and Technology Evaluation Metrics (STEM), conducted by the Chinese Academy of Medical Sciences.
-As such, its West China Biomedical Big Data Center — an open platform for sharing research and applying health and medical big data — collects and analyzes big data in biomedicine to optimize all aspects of clinical medical treatment.
-The center is committed to building an efficient multiomics analysis platform to support the rapid transformation of large-scale analysis of WGS results in clinical practice.
+WCH is a key medical and technological research base for national projects in China, ranking top in the Chinese Hospital Science and Technology Evaluation Metrics (STEM) for five consecutive years.
+STEM is published by Chinese Academy of Medical Sciences (CAMS).
+The hospital is now home to the West China Biomedical Big Data Center, an open platform that shares research and application of health and medical big data, and collects and analyzes biomedical data to improve clinical treatments.
+The center aims to build an efficient multiomics analysis platform that supports rapid large-scale analysis of next-generation sequencing in clinical practice.

-With multiomics data analysis now cast as the foundation of precision medicine and medical big data, countries around the world are gradually starting to invest in genome sequencing programs for population cohorts: this marks the arrival of genome big data.
-WCH, for example, started a WGS program for 10,000 elderly natural population cohorts of different ethnic groups in western China in 2018 and for 100,000 Chinese patients with rare diseases in 2020.
-Of course, large-scale analysis of WGS results requires a high-performance genome analysis platform.
+Thanks to its many data sets, multiomics data analysis is the foundation of precision medicine and medical big data and provides a better understanding of the human system.
+Countries around the world are now investing in next-gen sequencing platforms for the big data of its populations.
+WCH, for example, started its WGS program in 2018 for approx. ten thousand elderly locals of different ethnic groups in western China and later in 2020 for 100,000 Chinese patients with rare diseases, using the high-performance genome analysis platform to undertake this project.

-Genome sequencing, a process of analyzing and determining the complete sequence of genes from blood or saliva, consists of three steps: extraction, analysis, and interpretation.
-It essentially converts non-visualized bioinformation into library preparation (extraction) and reduces the deviation between text information and bioinformation by using probability and statistics (analysis) for research (interpretation).
-This analysis involves file format conversion, decompression, gene splicing, sequence alignment, sequencing, deduplication, mutation detection, and joint genotyping.
-Its reliance on the performance of the bioinformatic analysis system makes it a main focus for High-Performance Computing (HPC) solutions for genome sequencing.
-For WCH, then, what were the specific requirements?
+Genome sequencing aims to determine the complete sequence of genes from blood or saliva, and consists of three steps: extraction, analysis, and interpretation.
+It converts non-visualized bioinformation into library preparation (extraction) and reduces the deviation between text information and bioinformation by leveraging probability and statistics (analysis) for research (interpretation).
+Requiring a high-performance platform and sophisticated instruments, analysis involves file format conversion, decompression, gene splicing, sequence alignment, sequencing, deduplication, mutation detection, and joint genotype detection.
+Further, this study relies on the bioinformatic analysis system, making it a main focus for high-performance computing (HPC) solutions.
+WCH's challenges regarding genome sequencing were as follows:

-Obviously enough, high data volumes needed to be handled efficiently.
-Genome sequencing generates TB-levels of data.
-For example, a single DNBSEQ-T7 sequencer — made by MGI, a leading producer of high throughput genome sequencing machines — produces 4.5 TB of data every 24 hours and 6 TB over 30 hours.
-This means that, under full load, it generates approximately 1.7 PB annually.
+First, a large amount of data needs to be processed.
+Typical genome sequencing projects generate TB-scale data.
+For example, an MGI's DNBSEQ-T7 sequencer produces 4.5 TB/24 h and 6 TB/30 h, and under full load can generate approx. 1.7 PB data annually.
 In addition, the intermediate files and results from bioinformatic analysis are about five times the raw data volume.
-Therefore, one DNBSEQ-T7 requires approximately 8.5 PB of effective storage capacity annually, to generate, store, and analyze data.
-Storing genetic data for long periods at low costs with automatic management of online, offline, and archived data is, therefore, a significant challenge.
+The DNBSEQ-T7 requires 8.5 PB of effective storage capacity annually, making it a priority for cost-effective storage over extended periods while ensuring automatic management of online, offline, and archived data.

-WCH also required a solution built for application-driven scientific computing workflows as well as the hybrid workloads of heterogeneous computing.
-Genetic data analysis requires Input/Output (I/O)-, Central Processing Unit (CPU)-, and memory-intensive services for different research purposes, along with dedicated software and different computing scenarios .
-The analysis and mining of mass genetic data therefore requires streaming, processing, and high-performance Graphics Processing Unit (GPU) and CPU heterogeneous computing clusters.
-In addition, sequence alignment, often performed during the analysis of genome sequences, requires a one-off import of mass data into the memory for processing, translating into high capacity requirements.
+Second, the solution must be built for application-driven scientific computing workflows and the hybrid workloads of heterogeneous computing.
+During genetic data analysis, the varying nature of software and computing instances will produce I/O-, CPU-, and memory-intensive service needs, depending on their research objectives.
+The analysis and mining of mass genetic data require streaming processing and high-performance GPU and CPU heterogeneous computing clusters.
+In addition, sequence alignment, often performed during the analysis phase, requires a one-off import of mass data into the memory for processing, necessitating big memory capacity.

-Sailegene has provided its ultra-fast Next Generation Sequencing (NGS) data analysis platform — BaseNumber — which optimizes a single thread to multiple threads, adds an intensive concurrent read/write mode for disks, and improves write bandwidth to 6–12 GB/s as well as I/O throughput.
-BaseNumber also offers a fast cache synchronization mode to accelerate the read and write of large files.
+Sailegene BaseNumber is an ultra-fast NGS data analysis platform that optimizes a single thread to multiple threads.
+It adds an intensive concurrent read/write mode for disks, to help improve both the write bandwidth (6 to 12 GB/s) and I/O throughput.
+BaseNumber also adds the fast cache synchronization to substantially accelerate the read and write of large files.

-Huawei OceanStor Pacific mass data storage provides a storage foundation that enjoys extremely high performance.
-Sequence alignment, remember, imposes a high requirement on the single-thread bandwidth of storage.
-Compared with WCH's legacy storage devices, OceanStor Pacific provides double the single-thread read bandwidth and four times the single-thread write bandwidth.
-It offers aggregated bandwidth of 30 GB/s read and 25 GB/s write, with four nodes, significantly improving the performance of the multiomics joint innovation platform.
+Huawei OceanStor Pacific mass data storage serves as the storage foundation that's to its strengths in performance.
+Because sequence alignment is a process in which big data sets are imported into the memory for processing, there is a huge demand for high single-thread storage bandwidth.
+Compared with WCH's legacy storage devices, OceanStor Pacific provides double the single-thread read bandwidth and four times the single-thread write bandwidth, at an aggregated bandwidth of 30 GB/s read and 25 GB/s write with just four nodes.
+Therefore, it significantly improves the performance of the multiomics joint innovation platform.